Universities Business Challenge

 What does the Team Leader do?

-The Team leader is responsible for uploading decisions to the online portal throughout each trading period.
-They will also act as the facilitator of the group, and be a contact point with the UBC Helpdesk.
+The Team Leader is responsible for uploading decisions to the online portal throughout each trading period.
+They will also act as the facilitator of the group, helping to guide their decisions and support team dynamics.
+Team Leaders also act as the contact point with the UBC Helpdesk.

 The key dates for the UG competition are: